 Chaurice - A coarsely ground, spicy Cajun pork sausage which may or may not be smoked.
 It contains green onions, onions, celery, parsley, garlic and cayenne pepper.
 Chaurice has been traditionally served in chunks with red beans and rice or pan fried and served with a vegetable stew or lentil soup.

 The USA is a young country and has not had time to develop its own traditional products the way Europe did.
 What is also of significance is that the best material for making sausages is pork and the pigs were not known in America.
 The first pigs were introduced in the 1500’s to what is now the southeastern U.S. by Spanish Explorer, Hernando De Soto.
 Natives were hunting animals and drying meats, but did not develop sausage making skills.
 This knowledge was brought be European settlers so whatever products we see today are modified European sausage recipes.

 In Europe certain sausages have been made the same way for centuries so many consumers are familiar with the recipes.
 The original European recipes gave been changed or adapted to local meats and spices and new recipes are continuously invented by creative cooks.
 They want to be original and we have sausages with apples, nuts, tofu, soya and whatever is edible.
 We don’t include such recipes in this section, but feel free to experiment yourself.

-The following British, Irish, Scottish and Welsh Sausage Recipes are listed in our Sausage Recipes Index:
+The following American sausage recipes are listed in our Sausage Recipes Index: